lumeland/lume.land/docs/core/components.md

 {{ await comp.Button({ text: "Login" }) }}
 ```

+Components can be saved in subdirectories.
+For example, the `button` component
+could be saved in the `ui` subdirectory (`_components/ui/button.vto`).
+In this
+case, you can access this component with `comp.ui.button`.

 The component is an **async function** that accepts an object with the
 properties.
 This component is available in any other template engine.
 For
 example, JavaScript: